Movie Magic scheduling for high-end TV

 Current online dates are as follows:

-Training in Wales will be managed and delivered by Sgil Cymru. and will consist of four online sessions, which will be delivered in Welsh and English.
-Dates to follow shortly.
+Training in Wales will be managed and delivered by Sgil Cymru and will be delivered in Welsh and English.
+Please apply here for this training.

 How to apply

-Click ‘apply now’ to apply for your place on one of the current Movie Magic budgeting courses.
+Click ‘apply now’ to apply for your place on one of the Movie Magic scheduling courses.
 You will need a ScreenSkills account to complete your application.